GitHub Team permissions vs direct repository access

-If your GitHub org keeps accumulating direct repository grants, the question is not just “is this allowed?”
+GitHub Team permissions are usually the cleanest way to manage long-term repository access.
+If your org keeps accumulating direct repository grants, the question is not just “is this allowed?”
 It is whether you still have a stable access model.

-This guide explains where team-based access is stronger, where direct grants are still legitimate, and how to stop exceptions from becoming the real operating model.
+This guide explains where GitHub Teams are stronger, where direct grants are still legitimate, and how to stop exceptions from becoming the real operating model.

 TL;DR